mlindgren/blog-archive/source/projects/mocap/index.markdown

 specified whether they enjoyed the animation by submitting either a "yes" or a "no", and stating their reasons.
-It was found that the highest rated animation was played with Celtic music, whereas animations played with rap or orchestral music - "musical types that do not typically suit dancing" (Sauer and Yang, 2009) &mdash;were rated lower.
+It was found that the highest rated animation was played with Celtic music, whereas animations played with rap or orchestral music&mdash;"musical types that do not typically suit dancing" (Sauer and Yang, 2009)&mdash;were rated lower.

 ### Evaluating Shiratori and Ikeuchi, Sauer and Yang